Can you relate? For me I was never a fan of cheat or treat meals but I experimented with them over the years because it kinda made sense.

 Overdoing it one night just to wake up the next day and hardly eat until dinner time is a prime example of getting caught up to two extremes and never finding that middle, moderate ground.

 I had a client tell me the other day that this whole perspective I talk about, practicing to navigate eating in between the extremes of deprivation and overindulgence sounds great in theory, but it is hard.
 Really hard.
 I couldn’t agree more.

 But just like with every hard endeavor in life you practice.
 You fail.
 You try again.
-It is really hard to accept this eating but it is no different.
+It is really hard to accept this with a concept like eating but it is no different.
 You practice.
 You fail.
 You try again.
 Repeat this 20 times and maybe on the 21st you will get a little better and the next times and the next time.

 How to break the cheat meal cycle.

 I know you may be wondering what in the world you are supposed to do next.
 The question I like to ask people is this: why do you feel the need to have a cheat meal?
 Usually it is because people have been depriving themselves too much during the week.
 The more deprived you feel, the more likely you will be to overindulge at some point.

 What you eat tomorrow is highly dependent on what you eat today.
 So while you might feel great restricting food all day, feeling strong and in control don’t be surprised if that night or that weekend you overindulge more than you cared for.